pmichali/lazyjack/README.md

 ## Prerequisites
 The following needs to be done, prior to using this tool:
-* One or more bare-metal systems running Linux (tested with Ubuntu 16.04)
+* One or more bare-metal systems running Linux (tested with Ubuntu 16.04), each with:
   * Two interfaces, one for access to box, one for management network for cluster
   * Make sure management interface doesn't have a conflicting IPv6 address
   * Internet access via IPv4 on the node being used for DNS64/NAT64
   * Docker (17.03.2) installed.
   * Version 1.9+ of kubeadm, kubectl (on master), and kubelet.
   * Go 1.9+ installed on the system and environment set up.
+  * CNI 0.7.1+ installed.
   * openssl installed on system (I used 1.0.2g).
 * Install Lazyjack on each system (see below)